Get to know us

 We accompany the NoonSong

 On May 2, 2022, the Board of Trustees of the NoonSong was constituted.
-Currently, six personalities provide their expertise to NoonSong in an advisory capacity.
-They represent areas of public life in Berlin: culture, press, politics and business.
+Personalities from society, culture and business volunteer their expertise to NoonSong in an advisory capacity.

 The Board of Trustees meets twice a year under the chairmanship of attorney Gabriele Sons.